Skip to main content

 Public service values

-Public service schemes, excluding judiciary and local government schemes, will need to provide two sets of values which reflect the McCloud remediation process – one for each option they can select at retirement.
+Public service schemes, excluding judiciary and local government schemes, will need to provide two sets of values that reflect the McCloud remediation process – one for each option they can select at retirement.

 If your scheme, or a section of your scheme, goes into PPF assessment after you’ve connected to the digital architecture, you will need to remain connected.
-However, you are only required to provide administrative data and messaging confirming that the scheme, or section, is in PPF assessment using the ‘values unavailable’ codes in the data standards.
+However, you are only required to provide administrative data and messaging confirming the scheme, or section, is in PPF assessment using the appropriate codes in the data standards.